StrathbogieBrewing/TinBus/README.md

 Of course, why reinvent the wheel – there are already so many excellent and widely used ways of connecting things together.

 TinBus uses short electrical pulses to send and receive information across a single pair of wires.
 The timing of the pulses carries the information.
 So why not call it Temporal Impulse Networking bus (TIN bus).
 Most significantly it can be implemented on a low cost micro controller using only two pins, it uses very little power.
-Ideal for low power sensor nodes on the edge of IoT systems where wireless technology is not appropriate.
+Ideal for low power sensor nodes on the edge of IoT systems where wireless technology is not appropriate or where providing a copper connection is appropriate.

 By sending very short pulses TinBus signals can be superimposed onto a DC power supply allowing power and data to be carried on a single pair of wires.
 It’s great for low power remote sensors.